📋 Schema Markup for AI Overviews: Research-Backed Implementation

 - URL Inspection Tool: See exactly how Google interprets your schema when crawling

 A 2025 industry study found that FAQ rich results achieved an 87% click-through rate when properly implemented and validated.
-But here’s the key: proper validation is what separates “implemented” from “implemented correctly.”
+But here’s the key: proper validation is what separates “implemented” from “implemented correctly” in your schema markup for AI Overviews strategy.

 Real-World Performance Data

 Let’s look at what happens when sites implement schema markup for AI Overviews correctly.
-These findings come from Schema App’s January 2025 quarterly business reviews:
+These findings come from Schema App’s January 2025 quarterly business reviews about schema markup for AI Overviews:

 - Significant CTR increases when rich results are awarded to pages with proper schema